Translation Software: The Promise

 The document you need translated isn't crucial (a note or short letter to a friend, for example).

-If you can't confidently answer all the above, MT could get you into more trouble.
+If you can't confidently answer all the above, ST will only get you into trouble.

-If I hired a professional agency to edit and proof the MT work, would MT work then?
+If I hired a professional agency to edit and proof the ST, would ST work then?

-Now you’re getting closer to when MT might make sense.
-You’ll need to be up-front with the agency you hire, because they’ll want to know the material wasn’t translated by a person before you show it to them (nobody likes surprises).
-Depending on the complexity of the original document and the facility of the MT software and its operator, you’ll encounter one of the following from the agency’s review:
+Perhaps.
+You’ll need to be up-front with the agency you hire, because they’ll want to know the material wasn’t translated by a professional before you show it to them (nobody likes surprises).
+Depending on the complexity of the original document and the facility of the ST software, you’ll encounter one of the following from the agency’s review:

 The target document is stilted and literal; there are mistakes, but it can be edited to improve the readability and accuracy.